kokoko3k/koko-aio-slang/docs.md

         Draws a black border around the game content.
     Reflections zoom:
         "Zoom" the reflections if they don't match the content.
+    Reflections blur shade
+        Set the start point of the blur over the reflection area.
+        0 means no blur at all.

 **Global shift/zoom image:**
     Zoom and shift everything on screen, but background pictures.